-The trends at EHHS for family and community engagement were progressing until the recent COVID 19 pandemic eliminated in-house parent meetings.
-While school representatives attempted using Zoom for parent meetings, the sessions were poorly attended.
-Many families in our community do not have internet services.
-On a positive note, we have community partnerships with local colleges, technical schools, businesses and support organizations; thus, this trend needs to continue in an effort to help and support our students and families.
-While we have successful parent involvement trends among our students who are involved in athletics and performing arts, we must continue to strive in reaching other populations.
-A strong focus will be placed on community involvement and community service for the upcoming year.
+Family and Community The trends at EHHS for family and community engagement are progressing Engagement: Summarize the family and after the expected stall of this initiative during the pandemic years.
+We have community engagement trends and patterns community partnerships with local colleges, technical schools, businesses and observed by the team while completing this support organizations; thus, this trend needs to continue in an effort to help section of the report.
+What are the and support our students and families.
+While we have successful parent important trends and patterns that will involvement trends among our students who are involved in athletics and support the identification of student, performing arts, we must continue to strive in reaching other populations.
+We teacher, and leader needs? will continue a strong focus on community involvement and community service while also focusing on families with targeted needs.